basic-maths-exercises/variables-7/README.md

 For this first exercise, however, I  just want to check that you understand how the code works.
 So, with that in mind:

-__Modify the code on the left so that it outputs the first 11 numbers in the 13 times table.__
+__Modify the code in main.py so that it outputs the first 11 numbers in the 13 times table.__

 ^ *0 times 7 is maybe not the first number in the seven times table that you learned at school.
 Trust me when I tell you that this is there for an important reason, which we will come to in due course.*